Kansas Bar Association

 1. Simple Estate

-If your estate is straightforward—with minimal assets, assets that can be transferred outside of probate, uncomplicated family dynamics, and no significant potential for disputes—a will might suffice.
-Wills are simpler and less expensive to set up and manage compared to trusts.
+If your estate is straightforward—with minimal assets, uncomplicated family dynamics, and little chance of disputes—a last will and testament may be sufficient.
+Wills are generally simpler and less expensive to set up and manage compared to trusts.

 2. Limited Assets